“Dancing, you know it baby” – Simple Minds

 “Don’t You Forget About Me”

-We accept the fact that we had to spend nearly a whole week writing this post so there’d be something new on here and would cause you to spend a good two to three minutes reading it.
-But we think you’re crazy to expect us to define this blog.
+I accept the fact that I had to spend nearly a whole week writing this post so there’d be something new on here and would cause you to spend a good two to three minutes reading it.
+But I think you’re crazy to expect me to define this blog.
 You visit and read this blog as you see it.
 In the simplest of terms.
 The most convenient definitions.
-But what we’ve found is this blog is sometimes funny…
+But what I’ve found is this blog is sometimes funny…

 and sometimes nostalgic…